Catastropha/knowledge/supervisor/README.md

 Changes that need to be done to run supervisor in docker

-1 - turn daemon off so it can run in docker as main process (for docker)
+1 - to run supervisor in docker you need to turn daemon off in supervisord.conf

 ```nodaemon=true```